dclbas/LMS_Controls/example_commands.md

   - "Help"
 - **Sample commands** intent, gives a detailed list of sample commands.
   - "Sample commands"
-- **Version** intent, gives the DialogFlow verison number forthe LMS Conrol app.
+- **Version** intent, gives the DialogFlow verison number for the LMS Conrol app.
   - "Version"
+- **What's playing** intent, returns the current track's title, artist name and album to Google.
+  - "What's playing?" or "What's playing in the kitchen"
 - **Finished** intent, is the exit intent.
 It ends the conversation, closes the app and returns control to google.
 You can quit the app at anytime by saying:
   - "Goodbye" or "Cancel"